 Contrast / Micro-Contrast

-Contrast is very good as well as micro contrast.
-Two completely different things, I know, but they both are very important for black and white photography which is why I group them together here.
+Contrast and micro-contrast are very good.
+They are two completely different things, I know, but they are both very important for black-and-white photography, which is why I group them together here.

-The flaring and high apertures (above f8) can neuter a little bit of the tonal fidelity here so that is something you will have to watch out for if you want the crispiest tonal details possible.
+Flaring and high apertures (above f8) can neuter the tonal fidelity here, so you will have to watch out for that if you want the crispiest tonal details possible.

 Kipon 50mm f2.4 Review | Bottom Line

-Compared to the cheap Chinese brand lenses, I do usually prefer the Kipon lens to any of my 7Artisans, TTArtisans, or SLR Magic unless I need something faster for shooting at night.
-But really Kipon lenses are in a totally different class than those 7Artisans and Meike lenses.
+Compared to the cheap Chinese brand lenses, I usually prefer the Kipon lens to any of my 7Artisans, TTArtisans, or SLR Magic unless I need something faster for shooting at night.
+But really, Kipon lenses are in a totally different class than those 7Artisans and Meike lenses.

 Although the Kipon 50mm can’t be considered a very fast lens compared to a lot of the cheaper alternatives, you will see improvements in the overall corner-to-corner sharpness and contrast and it will give you much better rendering when shooting street or black-and-white photography.

-There is something really cool about the rendering of this lens, but since it is a full-frame lens, it is going to be a little bit expensive if you’re used to paying APS-C prices.
+There is something really cool about this lens’s rendering, but since it is a full-frame lens, it is going to be a little bit expensive if you’re used to paying APS-C prices.

 Other Lenses To Consider